Visiting Swedish Lapland in Winter 2023

 You will be sleeping in a warm room this evening.

-All prices listed are per person.
+All prices listed are per person, based on two people sharing a room.
+2023 prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.
 Please ask us about an upgrade to a Art Design Room at the ICEHOTEL.
-Early indicative price for 2022.

 Please note that the itinerary and price is subject to availability.
 We do our utmost to create an itinerary as close to this published tour as possible.